mthomas-ketchbrook/boston_useR_talk/README.md

 # Beyond R-*stats*: Workflow Management & Data Engineering in R

-This repository contains materials associated with the lightning talk given at the [Boston useR Group](https://www.meetup.com/Boston-useR/) meetup on October 20, 2020.
+This repository contains materials associated with the lightning talk given at the [Boston useR Group](https://www.meetup.com/Boston-useR/events/273566159/) meetup on October 20, 2020.

 The file [intro.R](intro.R) provides examples of the R functions discussed in the lightning talk.

-**Note**: *in order to run the [intro.R](intro.R) script in its entirety, you will need to first create a new empty folder called "database" and a new empty folder called "input" in the project's working directory.*

 This code in this talk utilizes two unique packages, the [**fs** package](https://github.com/r-lib/fs) and the [**DBI** package](https://github.com/r-dbi/DBI):